Reinvention has become the default response to discomfort.

 They’re maturity questions.

-If you’re thoughtful, observant, and internally driven, you often notice misalignment long before it becomes visible to others.
+If you are observant, internally driven, and sensitive to patterns, you often notice misalignment long before it becomes visible to others.

 Still meeting expectations.

-But inside, something feels heavier than it should.
+But internally something feels heavier than it should.

 Recalibration is subtle.